Acidity Impairs Brain Function

 The new study was published in Proceedings of the National Academy of Sciences, also reports that the scientists gave drugs called histone deacetylase (HDAC) inhibitors to pH-imbalanced mice cells engineered with a common Alzheimer’s gene variant.
 The experiment successfully reversed the pH problem and improved the capacity for amyloid beta clearance.

 “By the time Alzheimer’s disease is diagnosed, most of the neurological damage is done, and it’s likely too late to reverse disease progression,” says Rajini Rao, Ph.D., professor of physiology at the Johns Hopkins University School of Medicine.
-“That’s why we need to focus on the earliest pathological symptoms or markers of Alzheimer’s disease, and we know that the biology and chemistry of endosomes is an important factor long before cognitive decline begins.”
+“We need to focus on the earliest pathological symptoms or markers of Alzheimer’s disease, and we know that the biology and chemistry of endosomes is an important factor long before cognitive decline begins.”